 Another example where these two methods may not have full agreement is during disinfection kill studies.
 HPCs tend to provide a more liberal indication of overall kill because in addition to cells that have been killed, it will also fail to detect cells that are damaged to the point where they will not produce a colony within the given timeframe.
 Conversely, ATP tests will include all intact cells, including damaged ones.
 Some of these damaged cells will repair themselves and continue to multiply while others will be rendered unable to replicate but are still alive.
 Neither method, in this case, is truly perfect in terms of the results that they give but it is important to understand these factors when interpreting the data.

 In the end, these test methods each have their place in water quality programs and ATP tests should not simply be considered a “faster plate count” or a surrogate measurement for compliance tests.
 Due to its speed and completeness, ATP tests represent an excellent tool to quickly characterize risk and identify areas of concern so that they can be addressed immediately and further characterized with more specific assays.
 Culture tests, especially those that target certain types of microbes, are effective to quantify these specific threats and alert the user when certain troublesome microbes are present.
 The best solution is to use them together strategically, and in doing so, gain the maximum knowledge of the situation at hand so that it can be dealt with appropriately.

-We handpicked one of our most popular posts for you: Clean vs. Compliant… What’s the difference?
 Water can be compliant with regulations but is it truly as “clean” as it can be?
-Find out in this blog post.
+Find out in Clean vs. Compliant… What’s the difference?